Surrey Wedding Photographer Hylands House The Horah

 As an experienced Jewish wedding photographer, I understand the importance of the various traditions of a Jewish wedding.

-The men gathered for the Tisch just before the Jewish wedding ceremony under the Chuppah, with singing and chanting.
-The importance of capturing the signing of the Ketubah.
+Most Jewish weddings begin with the Tisch (Yiddish for table).
+The men gather for the Tisch just before the Jewish wedding ceremony under the Chuppah (the Wedding Canopy), with singing and chanting.

-The Bedeken ceremony is probably one of the most important and emotional parts of the celebrations, with the veiling of the bride by the groom symbolising an act of commitment by the groom.
+The Bedeken is the first time the couple see each other on their wedding day.
+The Bedeken ceremony is one of the most important and emotional parts of the Jewish wedding celebrations, with the veiling of the Bride by the Groom symbolising an act of commitment by the Groom.

-Another significant moment is the wedding ceremony under the Chuppah, as it represents the new home the couple is building by becoming husband and wife.
-Some couples like to incorporate a family tallit (prayer shawl) or a special tablecloth passed down the generations into their Chuppah.
-Others ask family members and friends to contribute personalised fabric squares sewn together to form the canopy, which is a lovely keepsake after the wedding.
+Another significant moment is the wedding ceremony under the Chuppah, which represents the new home the couple is building by becoming husband and wife.
+Some couples personalise their ceremonies, like incorporating a family tallit (prayer shawl) or a special tablecloth into their Chuppah.
+Others ask family members and friends to contribute personalised fabric squares sewn together to form the canopy, a lovely keepsake after the wedding.

-The Kiddushin, accompanied by wine, symbolises joy.
-I will capture the couple drinking from the cup upon completion of the betrothal blessings by the Rabbi.
+The Kiddushin, the betrothal ceremony, is accompanied by wine and symbolises joy.
+I am there to capture the couple drinking from the cup upon completion of the betrothal blessings by the Rabbi.

 It’s important to have memories from the Sheva B’rachot, as it’s an honour to be asked to read one of the seven blessings during the ceremony.

-The “Breaking the Glass” usually marks the end of the Jewish wedding ceremony and is a renowned Jewish marriage ritual and marks the destruction of the Holy Temple in Jerusalem.
-Traditionally, the groom shatters the glass, but in some families, the bride and groom do it together.
+The “Breaking the Glass” usually marks the end of the Jewish wedding ceremony, is a renowned Jewish marriage ritual, and marks the destruction of the Holy Temple in Jerusalem.
+Traditionally, the Groom shatters the glass, but in some families, the Bride and Groom do it together.

-Once the Jewish Wedding Ceremony is completed, the married couple will be escorted, with great fanfare, to a private room called the “Yichud” room, where they are left alone to signify their marriage and becoming husband and wife.
+Once the Jewish Wedding Ceremony is completed, the married couple will be escorted, with great fanfare, to a private room called the Yichud (seclusion) room, where they are left alone to signify their marriage and become husband and wife.

-Once the ceremony is completed, things become so much more fast-paced.
-Family and friends make their way onto the dance for ‘The Horah’ (Israeli Dancing).
+Once the ceremony is completed, things become much more fast-paced, where music and dancing are a big part of the wedding celebrations.
+Family and friends dance to music, with ‘The Horah’ (Israeli Dancing) being the highlight.
 It’s fast, energetic and lively.
 I know I’ve been bashed around enough times during The Horah!!!

-If you like, I can capture portraits of you both once the wedding celebrations are over in and around the wedding venue.
+If you like, I can capture your portraits in and around the venue once the wedding celebrations are over.

 Choosing your Jewish Wedding Photographer